 • Katheleen Freeman, Caroline County Administrator

-• Jeff Powell, Interim Dorchester County Manager
+• Jerry Jones, Dorchester County Manager

 • Clay Stamp, Talbot County Manager